 - 8 bone-in, skin-on chicken pieces (a mix of thighs and drumsticks is nice)

 - 4 clementines, unpeeled, sliced thin

 - 2 to 3 medium onions (or fennel bulbs) cut lengthwise and then into quarters

-- In a large mixing bowl, whisk together arak, oil, orange and lemon juices, mustard, brown sugar and salt.
+- In a large mixing bowl, whisk together alcohol of choice, oil, orange juice, mustard, brown sugar, and salt.
 Season with pepper, to taste.

-• If roasting immediately: Place chicken skin side up in large roasting pan with clementine slices, thyme sprigs, onion pieces (or fennel wedges) and crushed fennel seeds (if using).
+- If you are roasting immediately: Place chicken skin side up in a large roasting pan with clementine slices, thyme sprigs, and onion pieces.
 Pour sauce over top and gently toss everything together with your hands.

-• If you are marinating: Place chicken with clementine slices, thyme sprigs, onion pieces (or fennel wedges), and crushed fennel seeds (if using) in a large mixing bowl or ziplock bag.
+- If you are marinating: Place chicken with clementine slices, thyme sprigs, and onion pieces in a large mixing bowl or ziplock bag.
 Turn several times to coat.
 Marinate chicken for several hours or overnight.

-- Preheat oven to 475 degrees.
+- Preheat oven to 475ºF degrees.
+Transfer pan to the oven.
 After 30 minutes, check on the chicken.
 If the skin is browning too quickly, turn the oven down to 400ºF and continue roasting until the skin is brown and crisp, 20 to 25 minutes longer.
 I roast the chicken at 475ºF for 45 minutes and at 400ºF for 10 minutes, but every oven is different, so just keep an eye on it.
 Remove pan from the oven.

 - Transfer chicken and clementines and onion pieces with juices to a serving platter.
 Let rest 5 to 10 minutes before serving.

 - Category: Chicken